andreyvit/signedstrings/README.md

 * key rotation support;
 * parsing of the keys;
 * parsing of the signed messages (`strings.CutLast` would be so nice to have);
-* sanity checks to avoid signing something with an empty key due to misconfiguration;
+* sanity checks to avoid signing something with an empty or short key due to misconfiguration;
 * maybe even adding a prefix to identify the tokens (for security leak prevention, log sanitization and input sanity checking purposes);

 ...all without littering your code with these uninteresting details.
 That's where `signedstrings` comes in, a tiny utility library.